 Using Trustonic’s common API set, apps only need to be developed once.
 They then benefit from the best security available on each device, with hardware security always prioritized where available.

-How does Trustonic give developers access to hardware security in 1.5 billion devices?
+How does Trustonic give developers access to hardware security in over 1.7 billion devices?

 For the last five years, Trustonic has been working with chip and device manufacturers to embed its TEE technology – the Trustonic Secured Platform (TSP) – into billions of devices.
 Importantly, as TSP is the only ‘open’ TEE technology available, by using Trustonic’s APIs app developers can access the hardware security services offered by the TEE.